 Some menu options will open a dialog window when selected.
-For example, clicking Load in the Courses menu opens a dialog for selecting courses previously saved on the system.
+Clicking Load option in the Course menu opens a dialog for selecting courses previously saved on the system.

 THE COURSE MENU

 Controls under the Course menu affect the whole course (all stages within the course), and include options for loading, saving, simulating (previewing) courses, and scoring requirements for the course.